mjn1369/SecureApp/README.md

 ```java
 boolean SecureApp.isDebuggable(Context context)
 ```
 Sometimes it's required to prevent the application from being executed if it's in DEBUG mode.
-This method checks if the currently running application is in DEBUG mode or not.
+This method checks whether the currently running application is in DEBUG mode or not.